 Rehab Tools to Help

-To get your reps in, you can use rehab exercises like the ones we share on our blog.
+To get your reps in, you can use home exercises for stroke patients like the ones we share on our blog.
 However, some stroke patients have a hard time achieving a lot of reps with written exercises consistently over the long run.

 To help with this, we created a home therapy device called FitMi that helps you get A LOT of repetitions in.
 Most patients can achieve around 400 repetitions per 30 minute session with FitMi – including those with severe impairment.